 With the Lamborghini out of the mix, the race becomes a straight forward affair.
 Frikadelli Racing maintains its high pace—Siedler having to fend off Kainz in the number 22 WTM Ferrari for the next few laps after losing all his won seconds in the Pflanzgarten Code 60 confusion.
 An early pitstop shortly before the end of the first hour gives Frikadelli Racing the advantage of a shorter minimum pitstop time.
 When the first round of pitstops has cycled through, Arnold siphons back into the lead and opens a growing gap over the number 11 WTM Ferrari of Christian Menzel, who has taken over from his son Nico Menzel.

 The beautiful symphony between car, tyres, drivers and strategy refuses anyone who wants to make a serious attack on the number 31 Frikadelli Porsche.
 It’s Frikadelli Racing’s race to lose and almost they do when Arnold comes up a traffic jam on the long Döttinger Höhe.
-He doesn’t see any yellow flags and there are no Code 60 signs explaining the phenomenon, so decides to zig-zag his way through the heap of cars.
+He sees neither the yellow flags nor the Code 60 signs explaining the phenomenon, so decides to zig-zag his way through the heap of cars.

-Discussions of whether the overtaking was done under yellow or not persist throughout the race and into the evening.
+Discussions of whether the overtaking was done under yellow or not persist throughout the race and into the weeks after the race.
 With the threat of a penalty looming over them, Frikadelli Racing battles on.
 Arnold and Siedler, switching places at every pitstop, expand their gap to the Ferraris to a minute and a half at the finish of the 4-hour race.
-Despite the uncertainty surrounding the victory, Frikadell Racing celebrates its second win in a row and the start of a new era of success.
+Despite the 35-second time penalty awarded weeks later, Frikadell Racing celebrates its second win in a row and the start of a new era of success.

 For the number 11 WTM Ferrari team, a dream comes true: the Rinaldi Racing-run car with father and son Christian and Nico Menzel and Leonard Weiss, son of WTM patron and driver Georg Weiss, takes its first podium finish.
 Where Christian Menzel’s status as Nordschleife expert is undisputed and Nico’s been proving himself a worthy pick of BMW for the Junior program, the young and inexperienced Leonard Weiss was the big unknown going into the season.
 All the coaching done by mentor Christian Menzel this year has paid off: the younger Weiss wins the father-son duel for second place in the final stint.